R167/backblaze/README.md

 - `:b2_credentials` - This should point to a YAML file containing your B2
    account ID and application key.
 The contents should look something like `b2.yml` above.

-- `:b2_bucket` - This should name the bucket to save files to.

 ## Contributing